Cole-Monnahan-NOAA/adnuts/README.md

 ## Usage
-The 'sample_admb' function draws posterior samples from an ADMB model using an MCMC algorithm (NUTS by default).
+The 'sample_rwm' and 'sample_nuts' functions draw posterior samples from an ADMB model using an MCMC algorithm (random walk Metropolis or no-U-turn sampler).
 The returned fitted object contains samples and other information.
 The function 'extract_samples' can be used to get posterior samples (post warmup and thinning) into a data frame for inference, while 'launch_shinyadmb' can be used for interactive diagnostics based on 'ShinyStan'.

 A brief [demonstration file](https://github.com/Cole-Monnahan-NOAA/adnuts/blob/master/inst/demo.R) is provided to help get you started, and there is also a user guide: